remorses/generic-repost-routine/README.md

-# generic-instagram-routine
+## generic-repost-routine

-## bot that do some likes and follow and then repost an image
+## bot does some likes and follow and then repost an image

 - follow, like and comment images from `genotype.competitors` likers
 - follow, like and comment images from `genotype.geotags` feed